Tile Roof Replacement Cost in Florida: What Property Managers Should Budget For

 Tile selection plays a major role in total cost:

-• Concrete tile: Common and cost-effective; service life depends on underlayment performance and maintenance.
+• Concrete tile: Common and cost-effective; performance depends primarily on underlayment and fastening compliance.

-• Clay or terracotta tile: Durable and color-stable; longevity assumes periodic inspection and timely underlayment renewal.
+• Clay or terracotta tile: Durable and color-stable; longevity assumes periodic inspection and timely underlayment replacement.

 • Slate or specialty tiles: Premium look and weight—often require structural reinforcement.